tejendra13pat/github-slideshow/_posts/0000-01-02-tejendra13pat.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Update slide!"
 ---
-New Texr
 Use the left arrow to go back!